 He spent all day (Ben Day) toying (Roy) where to place each of the dots.

-Cartoons, comics and big bangs, this is Roy Lichtenstein's Pop Art.
+Cartoons, comics and big bangs are the hallmarks of Roy Lichtenstein's Pop Art.
 Pop Art is making art about popular things.
-Roy Lichtenstein made art about gold balls, running shoes and hot dogs using colourful, but limited colours (4 to 5 colours) and simplistic shapes and figured (also a pop art reference).
+Roy Lichtenstein made art about gold balls, running shoes and hot dogs using bright but limited colours (4 to 5) and simplistic shapes and figured (also a pop art reference).

 A representation of Whaam!
 1963